Kishore025/Kishore025/README.md

 ## Skills

 - Unity C#
-- Cross platform development
+- Cross platform development(Android and iOS)
 - Node.js
 - Express
 - MongoDB
+- REST API's

 ## Projects

-- Fitbag App: A cross platform mobile application built with Unity C#.
-This app allows users to connect and share information.
+- Fitbag App: Fitbag App, a voice-activated smart fight system that uses HIT workouts and gamification to motivate users and improve their fitness.
 - Fitbag Server: A Node.js server built with Express and MongoDB.
 This server provides a REST API for a mobile application.

 ## Contact